particle-iot/docs/src/content/reference/device-os/firmware.md

 Note: Only available on Gen 2 (Photon, P1, Electron, E Series), and Gen 3 (Argon, Boron, B Series SoM, Tracker SoM).
 Not available on the Spark Core.

-{{#if has-eeprom}}

 ## EEPROM

 {{api name1="EEPROM"}}

-{{#if has-eeprom-file}}
 EEPROM emulation allows small amounts of data to be stored and persisted even across reset, power down, and user and system firmware flash operations.

+---

+{{note op="start" type="gen3"}}
-On this device the EEPROM emulation is stored as a file on the flash file system.
+On Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) the EEPROM emulation is stored as a file on the flash file system.
 Since the data is spread across a large number of flash sectors, flash erase-write cycle limits should not be an issue in general.

-{{else}}
+{{note op="end"}}

+---

+{{note op="start" type="gen2"}}
-EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
+On Gen 2 devices (Photon, P1, Electron, and E Series) EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
 Unlike "true" EEPROM, flash doesn't suffer from write "wear" with each write to each individual address.
 Instead, the page suffers wear when it is filled.